PicoSearch

 When over-dyed with woad, it produces Lincoln Green, which is supposed to have been used to dye the clothes worn by Robin Hood and his band in the 13th century.

-Young weld plantIt is best to sow the fine black seeds in a tray of compost and it is important not to cover them with soil, as they are then unlikely to germinate.
+young weld dye plantIt is best to sow the fine black seeds in a tray of compost and it is important not to cover them with soil, as they are then unlikely to germinate.
 Watering the seeds with the rose of a watering can will cover them enough.
 These seeds can take up to three weeks to germinate, so keep the soil moist and be patient.

 When the seedlings are large enough, plant them out in their final position.
 Weld does not particularly like a rich soil.